yashsartanpara/Arcade-Game-Clone/README.md

 * Use arrow key to move character.
 * Collision with Bug or Rock will eliminate you
 * Collect star to increase score

+## To run this game locally

+* Clone or download this repository
+* Open index.html in browser or use http-server node module.